Breakpoint21/MMM-PlexSlideshowPlus/README.md

 Show a slideshow of images in the background.
 Great for a photo frame from instead of a mirror, using photos marked as 'favorite' from your PLEX Server.

-The `MMM-PlexSlideshow` module is designed to display images fullscreen, one at a time on a fixed interval, from your PLEX server.
+The `MMM-PlexSlideshowPlus` module is designed to display images fullscreen, one at a time on a fixed interval, from your PLEX server.
 These images can be shown in order or at random.
 The images can transition from one to the other and be shown with no edge (cover) or the enter image(contain).

-Based on <a href="https://github.com/AdamMoses-GitHub/MMM-ImageSlideshow/blob/master/MMM-ImageSlideshow.js">MMM-ImageSlideshow</a>.
+Based on <a href="https://github.com/PJTewkesbury/MMM-PlexSlideshow">MMM-PlexSlideshow</a>.

 <img src="https://github.com/darickc/MMM-BackgroundSlideshow/blob/master/screenshots/landscape.jpg" style="width: 300px;" />
 <img src="https://github.com/darickc/MMM-BackgroundSlideshow/blob/master/screenshots/portait.jpg" style="width: 300px;" />